Skip to main content

 Graduate Student Handbook

-All Ph.D. students must pass the candidacy exam by the end of their sixth academic semester in the program to remain in good standings.
-By this time, students should also have a research advisor.
+All Ph.D. students must pass the candidacy exam by the end of their sixth academic semester in the program to remain in good standing.
+By this time, students should have a research advisor.
+Core classes do not have to be complete before the candidacy exam.

 Continue reading for more information about the candidacy examination process.